unrealwork/atsd-use-cases/USInternationalTrade/README.md

 In addition to tables output from SQL queries, we can display these continental relationships in Chart Lab graphs.
 Below is an image for U.S. trade export and import numbers with South and
 Central America, Asia, Africa, Europe, and North America for 2016.
 Lines are drawn going from (exports) and coming back to (imports) the U.S. The heavier the lines are between the U.S. and the respective continent, the greater the dollar amount in trade.
-We can see that 2016 exports from the U.S. to North America totalled
+We can see that 2016 exports from the U.S. to North America totaled
-**$457 billion**, while imports from North America into the US totalled **$525 billion**, resulting in a trade balance deficit of **-$68 billion**.
+**$457 billion**, while imports from North America into the US totaled **$525 billion**, resulting in a trade balance deficit of **-$68 billion**.
 Additionally, we can see that the heaviest lines were between the U.S. and Asia, indicating that these two have the highest trade volume between them.

 ![Figure 3](Images/Figure3.png)